hojas/react-starter/README.md

 # react-starter

-A React starter template with MDX, Tailwind CSS, and Vite.
+A React starter template with Vite.

 ## Techs